 Photography and Media Requirements

+There is not a minimum or maximum word count requirement, but it is recommended that your statement be between 500 and 1000 words.
 An artist statement is very important in the admissions process and should answer the following three questions:

-- What issues and concerns inform your artmaking practice?
+- What issues and concerns inform your art-making practice?

 - Why are you applying to your program at CalArts?